 What is Fibromyalgia?

-Fibromyalgia is a condition where the sensitivity to pain is increased in the body.
+Fibromyalgia (FM) is a condition where the sensitivity to pain is increased in the body.
 This results in chronic pain in muscles and joints in various parts of the body.
 The exact cause is not yet known, but it points towards altered signaling in nerve pathways that transmit and receive pain.
 This could be due to an imbalance of chemicals in our nervous system (neurotransmitters) that regulate pain and mood possibly elevated levels of the excitatory neurotransmitters like glutamate and substance P, reduced levels of serotonin and norepinephrine, and alteration in levels of dopamine and endogenous opioids.

 Anyone can get fibromyalgia, but it usually starts in middle age (40-50 years) and is more common in women, or those with a family history.
 Other risk associations include autoimmune diseases (SLE, rheumatoid arthritis, ankylosing spondylitis), osteoarthritis, back pain, IBS, and anxiety-depression.